How to make a living when you have multiple chemical sensitivity

 Some meet clients exclusively via phone or computer.

-Due to the stigma, few of these professionals ever tell about their disability.
+Due to the stigma, few of these professionals ever reveal their disability.
 That can severely damage their reputation, which is very important for these sorts of services.

 How to look for a job